Master’s student, concurrent degrees in Jackson School of International Studies – Russian, Eastern European & Central Asian Studies and Museology

 The hall was littered with photographs of previous museum staff, dating back to the 1930s.
 Intrigued, Teofila later sought the stories of how museum staff protected the palace’s valuable contents from destruction during World War II.
 She learned that as the Germans invaded Russia, the museum staff stayed behind until the last possible minute, shipping off some of the artifacts, hiding others in local homes and as a final, desperate measure, burying them.

 The dedication and passion of these museum workers sparked Teofila’s interest in how museums are managed.
 With this insight, she saw a new means of channeling her passion for Russian studies into a career path.

-From across the globe, she applied to the Ellison Center for Russian, Eastern European and Central Asian Studies (REECAS) at the Jackson School of International Studies.
+From across the globe, she applied to the Ellison Center for Russian, Eastern European and Central Asian Studies (REECAS) at The Henry M. Jackson School of International Studies.